 I’m uncomfortable with either of these extreme positions and it’s why I dislike the abortion argument binaries that inevitably unfold when fought with our System 1 brains as they so often are on-line.

-Third trimester abortion is gut-wrenchingly horrifying and seems far too close to infanticide for my sensibilities.
-Locking up women and doctors for first trimester abortions seems equally horrifying especially considering the risks and consequences still at stake especially in the weakening social safety nets that exist in the US.
+Third trimester abortion is gut-wrenchingly horrifying because it is way too close to outright infanticide.
+Locking up women and doctors for first trimester abortions seems equally horrifying especially considering the risks and consequences still at stake especially in the weakening social safety nets in the US.
 Really, I don’t feel comfortable locking up women or doctors for any but extreme cases.
 Abortion restrictionists usually are vague when discussing punishment.

 For me, finding a European style compromise of some sort seems like the end-goal we should try to get to, but it’s also the sort of compromise that seems impossible given our current political environment, which is why the status-quo seems like the most likely outcome for the foreseeable future.